 A city with so much to offer in terms of quality shouldn’t compromise on its public transportation system.
-LA’s public transportation network is just about adequate for getting around.
+LA’s public transit network is just about adequate for getting around.

-The bus system operated by LACMTA includes Metro Express, Metro Rapid, and Metro Local.
-Express buses are blue, Rapid buses are red, while the Local buses are orange.
+The metro bus system operated by LACMTA includes Metro Express, Metro Rapid, and Metro Local.
+Express buses are blue (locally known as the “Big Blue Bus”), Rapid metro line buses are red, and the Local buses are orange.

-On weekdays, about 1.3 million people(!) use these buses, which shows that the bus service isn’t just a way for tourists to get around the city, but it’s a vital method of tranportation for locals.
+On weekdays, about 1.3 million people(!) use these bus routes, which shows that the bus service isn’t just a way for tourists to get around the city, but it’s a vital method of transportation for locals.

 Besides being a fairly reliable transport system, these buses have pretty affordable rates.
 For instance, you can take a one-way trip for $2, a one-day pass for $7, and 7 days pass for $25, respectively.

-Further, the service offers reduced fares for children, students, and people with disabilities.
+Further, the metro bus line service offers reduced fares for children, students, and people with disabilities.

 Los Angeles Light Rail transit system comprises the Metro Red Line and Metro Blue Line.
 To board the train, you’ll require a TAP card.
 A single ride will cost you around $2, and a 7-day pass will cost you about $7.